paultroy/Business_Fundamentals/Business_MVP.md

 As an initial step in my EDA, I wanted to see what time of day most accidents occur.
 The above chart shows that most accidents happen during the evening rush hour.
 Further, most accidents are fairly minor in nature, that is, they do not involve serious bodily injury or death.

-The above chart represents all accidents represented in Denver.
+The above chart represents all accidents that took place in Denver between June through September.
 As next steps, I'd further like to group accidents by road location and accident type to investigate recurring accident patterns or common accident roadways.